chyroshan066/Labsheet/README.md

 Program that asks for numbers repeatedly and checks whether it is prime or not using the concept of classes and objects
 # Question 3
 Program that sets and gets data members using functions within the classes
+# Question 4
+Program to calculate the area and perimeter of circle, triangle and rectangle and display it using classes
+# Question 5